Ahmed-Roshdy-1/AR-Home/README.md

 # AR-Home
- It is a website that you can choose house and furniture
+## It is a website for selling house and furniture